maciejg-git/vue-litewind/src/documentation/pages/install.md

 }
 ```

-Here is how those variants are applied:
+Here are three ways these variants can be applied to the element:

+- explicitly by using `mod-[element]` prop of the component:
+    ```html
+    <v-button mod-button="variant:secondary size:small">Secondary</v-button>
+    ```
+- automatically added by components for variants like selected, active etc,
-- when no variants are specified first variant on the list is applied as default
+- when no variants are specified or added automatically first variant on the list is applied as default.
-- automatically by components for variants like selected, or active
-- explicitly by using `mod-[element]` prop of the component.

-Apart from those variants that can be freely added or removed there are three reserved that have special meaning:
+Apart from these basic variants there are three reserved variant names that have special meaning and are applied in different way:

-- `preset`
+- `preset` - if any variant from preset group is applied by `mod-[element]` prop only those classes will be added to element.
+Static element classes and the rest of the variants will be ignored.
+Presets can be useful for frequently used set of variants or when element have many custom classes that are not included in variants and in many other cases.
+Note that however variants are ignored you can still reference them in presets by using `function` as variant value.
 - `state`
-- `data`
+- `data` - instead of set of variants `data` is a `function` that allows styling based on component data.
+It is only supported on elements that have data associated with them, for example table rows or cells, tree items etc.

 and following component props: